 Many people worry about smartwatches and wonder if they are safe to wear.

 So, are smartwatches safe to wear?
-The short answer is yes.
+In short, yes.

-Some worry about their health, while others worry about their privacy and other security issues.
+Some worry about their health, while others worry about their privacy and security issues.

 The signals generated by the device, such as Bluetooth, WiFi, and cellular, have links to health issues.
-The subject has been extensively studied, but no troubling evidence has been found.
+The subject has been extensively studied, but no troubling conclusive proof exists.

-Apps that contain sensitive data and lack sufficient security features are often the source of privacy concerns.
+Apps that contain sensitive information and lack sufficient security features are often the source of privacy concerns.
 This is valid, but the data on the devices is insignificant, which is worth remembering.

 Concerns about smartwatches and our safety